MATTMCCA/Heliotrope/log/README.md

 I just sat down, pasted my boards, populated all the parts, and realized I forgot to order the USB Connector..... there goes my weekend, now I get to wait on more parts...

+### Log 010.b
+I went ahead and re-flowed what I had, I can always do the connector when it arrives. (see photo 30)